 While I grew to like Alister and Zip, they did get annoying at some points with unavoidable dialogue sometimes shattering a great set-piece.
 A way I would rectify this would to keep that dialogue to a minimum (to please the fans who want Lara to be a lone wolf) but to have a plethora of optional dialogue for the fans invested in Sam.
 For a case study let’s look at the 2008 Prince Of Persia.
 Any time during the game, if the player holds the L2/LT button the Prince will turn to his sidekick/love interest Elika and they will start talking.
 Sometimes the dialogue will be instructional (go here, do this etc) but sometimes it will be backstory or a fun diversion like Eye-Spy.
 This is how I would do Lara/Sam interaction over communications be it just radio chatter or video feed.
 It wouldn’t be anything revelatory about the narrative, but it would be something for those fans who want that dialogue between what were meant to be super close best friends.

 Finally for the fans who want there to be romantic feelings between Lara and Sam this would be the place for it.
-I’m all for the characters being together and as we saw with the overwhelming positive response between Tracer and her girlfriend in the Overwatch comic it would give marginalised groups representation along with it being a step forward in the games industry.
+I’m all for the characters being together and as we saw with the overwhelming positive response between Tracer and her girlfriend in the Overwatch comic it would give visibility to LGBT player along with it being a step forward in the games industry for including said sexuality.
 I would keep it to vague hints rather than anything explicit, having enough there for the fans who do want it and small enough for newcomers without feeling like they are missing out on a vital bit of character from the first game.
 Possibly a dialogue like Sam Fisher and Frances Coen’s in Splinter Cell: Pandora Tommorow (start at 1:51), which went like this;

 Sam: Sometimes I think you don’t like women.